 - providing information to a person with a physical disability via our online help services or by phone about the availability of materials and the reserving of such material until it can be picked up.
 In cases where mobility or third part arrangements pose considerable difficulties, the library may consider mailing items to the student.

 - Video Relay System (VRS), providing telephone communication for deaf or hearing impaired persons utilizing sign language interpreting.
-Located on the main floor, North wall of the Reference section.
+Located on the second floor, North wall of the Reference section.

 The library doors are wheelchair accessible and there is an elevator for public use that allows you to visit each of the library's three floors.